-This introduces some important aspects concerning the calculation and use of table based statistics in QPSMR Companion.
+This statistics overview introduces some important aspects concerning the calculation and use of table based statistics in QPSMR Companion.
 In Companion, you can control statistics using product format settings.

 Significance testing, confidence limits & probabilities